In this review, I’ll take a close look at the Callaway Rogue and Rogue X irons.

-The Rogue iron is at least a season old now, so you can find some pretty decent savings on top of its already affordable price.
+However, you can find some pretty decent savings for it on top of its already affordable price.

 To get the best savings on both the Rogue and Rogue X, I recommend looking at Callaway Golf Pre-Owned or picking up a heavily discounted set (new or used) on eBay.
 You can also look at Amazon and Global Golf.

 Best suited for: Mid to high handicappers looking for a great game-improvement iron at an affordable price